odh-labs/ml-workshop/docs/setup-lab2-data-science.md

 - They first visualise the data - to understand patterns in the data and whether there are any errors they need to fix before experimenting and training their models.
 - They then experiment with different algorithms, parameters and hyperparameters.
-They push each experiment to the model repository, Verta.
+They push each experiment to the model repository, ML FLow.
 This repository contains all of the data and the actual model binaries should they wish to
     1. Compare different experiments
     2. Return to and retrieve any experiment they ran
     3. Share their experiments with others.
 In this way, we’re allowing silos between different actors in the workflow